Pope John Paul II and Judaism: Auschwitz

-He was the first pope to visit the former German Auschwitz concentration camp in Poland, in 1979 and his visit to The Great Synagogue of Rome in April 1986 was the first known visit to a synagogue by a modern pope.
-He visited the Holocaust memorial Yad Vashem in Israel in March 2000, and touched the holiest outward remaining shrine of the Jewish people, the Western Wall in Jerusalem.
+In 1979 he became the first pope to visit the former German Auschwitz concentration camp in occupied Poland.
+On 13 April 1986 Pope John Paul II visited The Great Synagogue of Rome.
+The visit became the first known visit to a synagogue by a pope.
+He also visited the Holocaust memorial Yad Vashem in Israel in March 2000, and touched the holiest outward remaining shrine of the Jewish people, the Western Wall in Jerusalem.
 He placed in the Western Wall a prayer that read: